 and may be reported to national credit bureaus.
 All costs, expenses

-and fees (including, but not limited to, attorney fees, court costs,
+and fees (including, but not limited to, attorney fees, collection fees, court costs,

 and other out-of-pocket expenses) incurred by the university in collecting

 or attempting to collect past due balances are the responsibility of

 the student and shall be charged to the student's account.